Satpal Maharaj: Mission Education

 This initiative was taken under the guidance of his son, Shri Shradhey Maharaj Ji, where they developed a model to supply the recurring stationery to the underprivileged of the society, who drop school due to lack of stationery.
 Under this initiative, the aim is to create a value system amongst the students of well-to-do families to care for the underprivileged and donate the excess of their stuff.
 This initiative focused on collection of items from well-off institutions and create awareness, and then making kits of necessary involved, and distributing them in underprivileged schools, so, there is no money involved at all.
 This is being run at the international level.

-In May 2019, this initiative became the world's quickest and largest system to donate the stationery, making Search guinness world record.
+In May 2019, this initiative became the world's quickest and largest system to donate the stationery, achieving a Guinness World Record.

 Political career

 Shri Satpal Maharaj is the current Cabinet Minister in the State of Government of Uttarakhand, serving as the Minister of Tourism, Irrigation, Culture.